Eyasushewangizaw/ELT/README.md

                 Transforming Dataset – contains the cleaned and transformed data using SQL transformations.

-                Reporting Dataset – stores the final analytics-ready Views used for reporting.
+                Reporting Dataset – stores the final analytics-ready Views of selected countries and used for reporting.

   D) Looker (Data Visualization) : I connected Looker to the reporting dataset in BigQuery to build dashboards and visualize insights from the processed data.